hapax/hapax.github.io/assets/patterns.md

 ### Order and chaos

-Humans have long believed in an orderly cosmos, and natural laws governing cause and effect.
+Humans have long believed in an orderly cosmos, with natural laws governing cause and effect.
 In a sense, even mythology is a search for principles underlying regularity.